JoseDiazCodes/demoDayProject/README.md

 ## Conclusion and Commitment to Education

 > With **KnowledgeNinja**, we are not just building a study tool; we are nurturing a learning companion.
-This project is a heartfelt commitment to bridging the educational divide, ensuring that every student has the opportunity to thrive, regardless of their background or learning style.
+This project is a heartfelt commitment to bridging the educational divide, ensuring that every student has the opportunity to thrive, regardless of their background